Nations reach accord to protect marine life on high seas | Science-Environment

 Nations reach accord to protect marine life on high seas

 While the oceans may draw less attention, protecting this half of earths surface is absolutely critical to the health of our planet.
-Now that long-awaited treaty text has been finalised, Nichola Clark, an oceans expert at the Pew Charitable Trusts who observed the talks in New York, said, This is a once in a generation opportunity to protect the oceans - a major win for biodiversity.
+Nichola Clark, an oceans expert at the Pew Charitable Trusts who observed the talks in New York, called the long-awaited treaty text a once-in-a-generation opportunity to protect the oceans a major win for biodiversity.
 The treaty will create a new body to manage conservation of ocean life and establish marine protected areas in the high seas.

 - Country: